+Table 1

-Table 1 For Item(s) 18, strongly agree and agree responses are combined.
+For Item(s) 18, strongly agree and agree responses are combined.

 For Item(s) 19, except 19c, 19d, 19f, and 19s, once, two or three times, and four or more times responses are combined.
-For Item(s) 20, once, two or three times, and four or more times responses are combined.

-Aspects of Lowest Student Engagement Figure 3 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2014 SENSE Cohort.
-For instance, 23.6% of College of Southern Idaho students, compared with 32.5% of other students in the cohort, responded at least once on Item 19e.
+Aspects of Lowest Student Engagement

+Figure 3 displays the aggregated frequencies for the items on which the college performed least favorably relative to the 2015 SENSE Cohort.
+For instance, 24.6% of College of Southern Idaho students, compared with 32.5% of other students in the cohort, responded at least once on Item 19e.
 It is important to note that some colleges' lowest scores might be higher than the cohort mean.